GillesJ/beautiful-jekyll/_posts/2018-06-18-annotator.md

 ---
 layout: post
-title: Student Worker Annotator at LT3, UGent .
+title: Wanted: Annotator at LT3, UGent.
 subtitle: Job opening for annotator student workers for the SENTiVENT project.
 description: Job opening for annotator student workers for economic events in the SENTiVENT project (English and Dutch).
 permalink: event-annotator-job-english-economic-news